ethan-young/seccyd-wj-subtests/manuscript/README.md

 562).
 To uncover this map, researchers have used confirmatory study designs, which have gleaned useful insights.
-Yet, to cultivate growth in an emerging research program—where there is little known and much to learn—we must not dig too deep, too fast.
-Without complimentary approaches, exclusive use of confirmatory designs can create tunnel vision and miss new insights (McIntosh, 2017; Roisman, 2021; Rozin, 2001; Scheel et al., 2021).
+Yet, to cultivate growth in an emerging research program—where there is little known and much to learn—we must not dig too deep, too soon.
+Without complementary approaches, exclusive use of confirmatory designs can create tunnel vision and miss new insights (McIntosh, 2017; Roisman, 2021; Rozin, 2001; Scheel et al., 2021).

-In this paper, we use a complimentary approach to confirmatory research: principled exploration.
-To guide our exploration, we build on two basic insights from adaptation-based research: 1) enhanced performance manifests within individuals and 2) reduced and enhanced performance can co-occur.
+In this paper, we use a complementary approach to confirmatory research: principled exploration.
+To guide our exploration, we build on two basic insights from adaptation-based research: 1) enhanced performance manifests within individuals, and 2) reduced and enhanced performance can co-occur.
 The first insight implies we need designs and models that can tease apart both within- and between-person performance differences.
 The second suggests that, to map out more of the adversity-ability landscape, we must examine multiple abilities measured within the same person.
-Doing so will allow us to capture performance profiles that comprise three conceptual data patterns: reduced, intact, and enhanced performance.
+Doing so will allow us to capture cognitive performance profiles that comprise three conceptual data patterns: reduced, intact, and enhanced performance.
 Past research has focused on reduced and enhanced performance on tests of single abilities.
-However, we know little about intact abilities, or cases where performance is unrelated to adversity exposure.
-Thus, our goal is to document adversity-shaped cognitive profiles that include reduced, ‘intact’ abilities, and enhanced test performance patterns.
+However, we know little about intact abilities, defined as cases where test performance is unrelated to adversity exposure.
+Thus, our goal is to document adversity-shaped cognitive performance profiles that include reduced, intact abilities, and enhanced test performance patterns.

 # **Essential Features and Empirical Insights from Adaptation-based Frameworks**